christian-deleon/portfolio-iac-aws-cdk-ecs/README.md

    3. Choose the name of the domain for which you want to edit settings.
    4. Choose `Add or edit name servers`.
    5. Replace the name servers with the name servers for the Route 53 hosted zone.

-### Deployment

-Decide which architecture you would like to deploy and follow the instructions found in the respective repository.

 ## Deploying this infrastructure